I had to bleach my cloth diapers

 I love the pure joy on Sterling’s face.

 Autumn is a wife, mother, homeschool teacher, friend and most important a follower of Christ.
-She began cloth diapering in 2005 and has experienced many joys and trials throughout the years.
-Autumn enjoys writing but would choose camping with her family any day!

-1. Ashley Amigoni Says:
+Ashley Amigoni says

 I have bleached my pocket diapers (microfiber) and rinsed REPEATEDLY but when I put them on my daughter, they burn her bottom quickly.
 Big diaper rash up and down.
 So I switch to disposables until I can fix the problem.
 Instantly when I put her into disposables, her butt heals.
 What else can I do?
 It is wintertime here in IL so sunning them isn’t really an option.
 Thanks!
 Oh and normally I wash them with Country Save (used to use Rockin’ Green).
 I bleached them because my daughter had HFM and then I had thrush.

-• Autumn Beck Says:
+Autumn Beck says

 You could try some GFSE and see if there are yeast spores living in the diapers.
 Is the rash a burn or sores?